 sudo usermod -aG docker $USER

-Verifying Correct Setup
+Verifying Proper Setup

 Try running the following command in the terminal: